Mary Lou McDonald: European Parliament and early Dáil attempts

 McDonald has been a member of the Sinn Féin party leadership since 2001.

 She first ran for office when she unsuccessfully contested the Dublin West constituency for Sinn Féin at the 2002 general election, polling 8.02% of first preference votes.

-In September 2003, McDonald attracted criticism when she spoke at a rally in Dublin to commemorate Seán Russell, an IRA leader with links to Nazi Germany.
+In September 2003, McDonald attracted criticism when she spoke at a rally in Dublin to commemorate Seán Russell, an IRA leader who had actively collaborated with Nazi Germany, offered the Nazis the IRA's support during WWII, and met with Joachim von Ribbentrop.

 In 2004, McDonald became Sinn Féin's first MEP in Ireland, when she was elected at the 2004 European Parliament election for the Dublin constituency, receiving over 60,000 first preference votes.
 She served as one of two Sinn Féin MEPs, the other being Bairbre de Brún who was representing Northern Ireland.
 In 2007, she was shortlisted for the 'MEP of the Year' award by the European Parliament magazine for "making the most valuable contribution in the field of employment policy".
-During her time in office she led the Sinn Féin campaign against the Treaty of Lisbon, which was rejected in the Republic in 2008 but accepted in 2009.
 McDonald sat as a member of the European Parliament's Employment and Social Affairs Committee, and as a substitute of the Civil Liberties Committee.

 She was an unsuccessful candidate in the Dublin Central constituency at the 2007 general election.

-McDonald became Sinn Féin Vice President, replacing Pat Doherty, following the Sinn Féin ardfheis of 22 February 2009.
+In 2009 she became the vice president of Sinn Féin.

 For the 2009 European Parliament election, the number of seats for Dublin in the European Parliament was reduced from four to three.
 McDonald was in a tight race for the last seat against Fianna Fáil's Eoin Ryan and the Socialist Party leader Joe Higgins.
 McDonald lost her seat to Higgins, being eliminated at the fifth count.
 Her first preference vote had declined to nearly 48,000.

 In June 2009, McDonald faced criticism after it emerged her campaign office was selling IRA souvenirs and memorabilia.

+McDonald has voiced her opposition to the Treaty of Lisbon and has said that the "EU/IMF deal must be turned down".